-Ayurvedic treatment is tailored to each person’s unique constitution (prakriti) and life forces (dosha), so your experience may not be the same as that of a friend.
+Ayurvedic therapy is tailored to each person’s unique constitution (prakriti) and life forces (dosha), so your experience may not be the same as that of a friend.

 Determining your dosha is a complex process that explores your personal imbalances and takes many things into consideration to help you achieve optimum health.
 The mission of the practice over a lifetime is to balance all three:

 Ayurveda has recently become more popular in Western culture.

 According to Ayurveda each individual is unique and all made up of elements that create health when well-balanced, and illness when imbalanced.
 This can be on a physical, emotional or spiritual level.
 It takes into account all of the unique aspects and qualities of each person and helps to relieve symptoms, prevent diseases and helps to reduce illnesses.

 Air & Ether

 Cold, Dry, Rough, Light, Sharp, Subtle, Flowing, Mobile, Hard, Clear.

 Colon, thighs, hips, ears, bones and organs of hearing and touch.

 Hot, Rough, Clear, Moist, Light, Oily, Subtle, Flowing, Mobile, Sharp, Hard.